blole/builddir.props/README.md

 and then follow the manual instructions.

 ###Manual
-Download the builddir.props file and then add it to all your projects in Visual Studio:
+Download the builddir.props and package.xml files and then add builddir.props to all your projects in Visual Studio:
 View > Property Manager > select all your projects > right-click > Add Existing Property Sheet > select builddir.props